 So I talk to the cook and he gave me the secret to make the most delicious baked falafel.
 First, the beans should be raw – not canned beans- soaked overnight in water and the finest falafel use a combo of chickpeas and fava beans.
 Then, the flour used in authentic falafel is chickpea flour – also known as besan flour.
 Finally, a combo of seeds and fine bulgur is added to add some texture into the center.

 Also he insisted on the resting time.
 It makes all the difference as the flavor will blend even more through the batter.
 So back decided to make my own batch of baked falafel with fava beans, bulgur and chickpea flour.
 I found all my ingredients easily at my local wholestore.
 I meticulously follow all the tips he gave me : soaking the beans overnight, adding fine bulgur, seeds and being patient.
+You know I am not the best at waiting but after 2 hours in the fridge the falafel batter cames out amazing.
+The texture was very wet and first I was worried on how it could cook and hold together.
+But it goes very well and the result was simply amazing.
+I know this recipe is not the fastest but really, it worth to try it once in your life.
+It is a life changer!

 Next time I promise I will share something more French inspired !
 But for now I recommend you to enjoy this baked falafel recipe and let me know what you think!
 I truly think those are the best and not so hard to make.